This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is IIH diagnosed?

-- Eye exam: Your caregiver will check your vision and examine your eye.
+- Eye exam: Your healthcare provider will check your vision and examine your eye.
 He may dilate the pupil and use a microscope with a strong light to look into your eyes.
 He may use a dye and take pictures of the inside of your eye.
 The dye helps the blood vessels in your eye show up better.

 - Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

 - Lumbar puncture: This is a procedure where a needle is inserted in your back and into the spinal canal.
 This test will show how high the pressure is inside your skull.
 CSF may be collected and sent to a lab for tests.
-Caregivers may also drain CSF to relieve pressure and ease your headache.
+Healthcare providers may also drain CSF to relieve pressure and ease your headache.

 How is IIH treated?